Sexy Parodius: Gameplay

 The gameplay in Sexy Parodius is similar to the rest of the series, but the player must complete a special mission for each stage.
 These missions range from collecting a certain amount of coins in a stage to destroying a certain object or enemies.
 Whether or not the player completes the mission determines whether the player can continue to the next stage or what the next stage will be.
 Clearing all missions unlocks a special stage.
 Unlike the past versions, home ports of the game (except the PSP version) have cooperative multiplayer intact.
 The game continues to play even when one player is choosing a character upon continuing.

 In a 2-player game, when certain characters are near enough, a third shot appears between them which can be purple shots that swirl all over the screen, hearts that home in on enemies, or rockets that shoot straight ahead.
 This feature was first seen on Konami's arcade game, Lightning Fighters.

+It also contains sexual level and enemy designs, such as a boss character whose clothes are removed throughout the boss fight and who strikes erotic poses.
+Many level bosses are women in various erotic costumes (such as the "bunny costume" modeled on Playboy Bunnies) or various states of undress.

 Development and release

 Sexy Parodius features the song "Mayim Mayim".
+It was the first game that programmer Shutaro Iida worked on after joining Konami, after which he would work on Konami titles such as Aria of Sorrow and Dawn of Sorrow.

 Sexy Parodius was ported to the Sega Saturn and PlayStation by Konami Computer Entertainment Tokyo and both versions were released on November 1, 1996, in Japan.
 These versions allow the Special Stage to be selected on the Title Screen after finishing the game with all conditions passed.
 They also come with unlimited continues (the game doesn't keep track of credits).
 The PlayStation version was also included in Parodius Portable (albeit with music from some stages replaced with other remixed classical songs) for the PlayStation Portable.

 Reception

 In Japan, Game Machine listed Sexy Parodius on their April 15, 1996 issue as being the sixth most popular game for that two-week period among arcades surveyed.

-Japanese gaming publication Famitsu gave both the PlayStation and Sega Saturn versions of Sexy Parodius a score of 24 out of 40.

 Intelligent Gamer gave it a B−.